gbrunkhorst/nfl-survivor/README.md

 # nfl-survivor
 Repo for simulations and stats for making picks in an NFL survivor pool.

-My brother, dad, and I have spent too many years on baseless theorizing about the NFL survivor pool; this is the antidote to baseless theorizing!
-It is also a vehicle for having fun with python, git, and stats, of course.
+My brother, dad, and I have spent too many years on baseless theorizing about the NFL survivor pool; this is the antidote.
+It is also a vehicle for having fun with python, git, and stats.

 The repo currently consists of two directories:
-* bettors_probs: is mainly a python file that calculates the strength of a pick based on the what other bettors are picking.
-It can help to identify if the top pick is overloaded or underpicked.
+* bettors_probs: a module for calculating the strength of a pick based on the what other bettors are picking.
-* survivor_sim: is a betting simulation framework for back-testing betting strategies
+* survivor_sim: a betting simulation framework for back-testing picking strategies.

+Each directory also contains source_data, processed_data, and notebooks for analysis.

+# Survior Pools
+A survivor pool is a betting game that last the duration of the NFL season.
+* Each bettor chooses one team to win each week.
+* If the team looses, the bettor is knocked out.
+* The bettor cannot choose the same team twice.
+* The last bettor alive wins the pot.

+# Data
+The starting dataset for the simulation is from https://www.kaggle.com/tobycrabtree/nfl-scores-and-betting-data